This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Rights for the Disabled in Connecticut

 It’s not just malpractice laws that impact children with cerebral palsy.
-Your child may need a lawyer to make sure their rights are met under federal and state laws that protect the disabled.
-Federal laws like the Americans with Disabilities Act (ADA) are supposed to prevent discrimination or denial of access to public spaces, education, and other services.
+Your child may need a lawyer to ensure their rights are met under federal and state laws that protect the disabled.
+Federal laws like the Americans with Disabilities Act (ADA) prevent discrimination or denial of access to public spaces, education, and other services.

 According to Connecticut laws, the definition of disability is more expansive than what is provided in the ADA.
 This means your child, even if not included in federal regulations, may be covered by state disability rights laws.